j3k0/cordova-plugin-purchase-documentation/introduction/about-the-plugin.md

----
-description: Important concepts to know when using the purchase plugin.
----

 # About the Plugin

 The Cordova purchase plugin presents a unified interface for all supported platforms: iOS, Android and Windows.